 The Forest Foundation provides free classroom materials for teachers and educators.
 The following curriculum and resources will give students a better understanding of trees and their relationship to humans and the environment.
 Educational Materials.

-Many kids do not have the opportunity or resources to visit our forests and learn about the many benefits that trees provide to our society.
-With our Talk About Trees program, we seek to close this nature deficit by bringing the forest directly into the classroom.
+Our Talk About Trees program brings the forest directly into the classroom.
 This program is specifically designed to teach students in grades K-8 the value of trees in our everyday lives.
 Our more than 13 facilitators provide a FREE, 1-hour, hands-on learning presentation that can be supplemented with our FREE teacher resources.
 Our curriculum has recently been updated and aligned to the new Common Core and Next Generation Science Standards so you can be confident that your supplemental lessons are meeting the state standards.
 Contact us today to give your students a glimpse inside our forests.

 We are proud to be educating our California policymakers about the value that our forests bring to both our environment and our economy.
 Through our tours, we take leaders directly into the woods to educate them on issues that impact our forests.
 Our tours vary by region, but address wildfire risk, water quality and quantity, wildlife habitat, forestry operations, reforestation, climate change and more.
 Over the years, we are proud to have introduced more than 80 leaders to California’s private and public forestlands.